Defense of Child Pornography Charges in State and Federal Court

 State Sentencing for Child Pornography

 As in federal court, Michigan child pornography laws provide for stiff prison sentences upon a conviction.
 All child pornography offenses in Michigan are felonies, carry prison sentences as long as 20 years (up to life with a habitual notice), and sex offender registration.
 State prison sentences require a judge to set a minimum prison term and a maximum prison term—for example, a sentence maybe 5 to 20 years in the Michigan Department of Corrections.
 The minimum number sets the earliest possible date the offender may be considered for release by the parole board, and the maximum number sets the absolute time limit the individual can be kept in prison.

 Defenses to child pornography can include but are not limited to inadequate proof the image is of a child, double jeopardy, temporary innocent possession, lack of knowledge, coercion, illegal search and seizure, Miranda violations, unpersuasive evidence, entrapment, and more.
 It is not a violation of double jeopardy for a defendant to be prosecuted under state child pornography laws in addition to, or instead of, federal law.

-If you are accused of possession, production, receipt or distribution of child pornography, you are in need of the strongest possible defense by attorneys who are fearless in court and adept at handling state and federal prosecutors.
+If you are accused of possession, production, receipt, or distribution of child pornography, you need the strongest possible defense by attorneys who are fearless in court and adept at handling state and federal prosecutors.
 LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients charged with child abusive material, child pornography, CSAM, and other related charges.
-We are prepared to take your case to trial if you are not guilty and, if you are in need of a favorable plea bargain, we can help facilitate a sentence that minimizes any jail or prison time and maximizes rehabilitation.
+We are prepared to take your case to trial if you are not guilty and, if you need a favorable plea bargain, we can help facilitate a sentence that minimizes any jail or prison time and maximizes rehabilitation.
 Many people believe that this type of prosecution means that life is over.
-We know this isn’t true and we can help you.
+We know this isn’t true, and we can help you.
 Most importantly, we will treat you with dignity and respect, and if needed, we can assist you with getting any help you might need.